Sinsamut Klinmee

-Sinsamut Klinmee (สินสมุทร กลิ่นมี; born October 30, 1995) is a Thai Muay Thai, Kickboxer and Bare knuckle boxer who competes in the lightweight division of ONE Championship.
+Sinsamut Klinmee (สินสมุทร กลิ่นมี; born October 30, 1995) is a Thai Muay Thai fighter and Bare knuckle boxer who competes in the lightweight division of ONE Championship.

 Early life

 Klinmee born in Pattaya, Thailand, his family ran a gym.
 Along with running the gym, his family was a major force on the Thailand Circuit, producing champions in revered stadiums such as Lumpinee and Rajadamnern.
-Klinmee start training from the age of 4, but he started to take it more seriously under the tutelage of his father and him brother, Sudsakorn Sor Klinmee a few years later.
+Klinmee start training from the age of 4, but he started to take it more seriously under the tutelage of his father and his brother Sudsakorn Sor Klinmee a few years later.
 His first fight when he was 7.

 At age of 21, Klinmee was drafted into the Thai armed forces.
 After He won multiple fights, the army sent him to join the national boxing camp.
 In 2019 after winning a national boxing title at Lumpinee Stadium in Bangkok, Klinmee got the chance to fight at the International Military Sports Council competition.

-Career
+Fighting career

 BKFC Thailand

-Klinmee defeated Jonny Tello by decision at BKFC Thailand 1 on December 18, 2021.
+Klinmee defeated Jonny Tello in a bare-knuckle boxing match by decision at BKFC Thailand 1 on December 18, 2021.

 ONE Championship

-Sinsamut replaced Islam Murtazaev for a short notice fight at ONE: X on March 26, 2022 against former Glory Welterweight Champion Nieky Holzken, initially in kickboxing, the fight was changed to Muay Thai rules.
+Sinsamut replaced Islam Murtazaev for a short notice fight at ONE: X on March 26, 2022, against former Glory Welterweight Champion Nieky Holzken, initially in kickboxing, the fight was changed to Muay Thai rules.

 He won the fight by a second-round knockout.

 Klinmee was expected to face Islam Murtazaev at ONE 159 on July 22, 2022.
 Murtazaev later withdrew because of a "family emergency" and was replaced by Liam Nolan.
 Klinmee won the fight by a five-second knockout in the second round.

 Klinmee faced Regian Eersel for the inaugural ONE Lightweight Muay Thai World Championship at ONE on Prime Video 3 on October 22, 2022.
 He lost the fight by split decision.

 The rematch between Sinsamut and Eersel took place on March 17, 2023, at ONE Friday Fights 9.
 He lost the bout via knockout in the fourth round.